 That was your westbound trip on the Lowell Trolley.
 While this ride was free, I would like to thank the National Streetcar Museum at Lowell for having us here today.
 Now let us watch some trolley action at the west end of the line.

-Next we did a photo runby with the Open Air Trolley 1602.
+Next was a runby with the open air trolley 1602.

-One last shot on the way back to the rental car.
-We then drove to the Best Western Chelmsford Inn.
-We went out to eat at the Outback Steakhouse then Robin did the laundry and I wrote stories.
-Watched a little TV then called it a night.
+One last shot on the way back to the rental car after which we drove to the Best Western Chelmsford Inn and went for dinner at the Outback Steakhouse then Robin did the laundry and I wrote stories before watching television and calling it a night.